amrussell19/Solutions_Challenge/README.md

 # Packages

-Open anaconda prompt and install the below packages with the follownig commands
+Open anaconda prompt and install the below packages with the following commands

 Numpy: https://anaconda.org/anaconda/numpy